At a Glance

 Debrief in groups of three and have students brainstorm strategies or words of encouragement that might help peers who are not feeling positive emotions.

-Time permitting, debrief by gathering in breakout groups, by having students raise their (virtual) hand to speak, or by asking students to write in the chat window.
+Time permitting, debrief in breakout rooms, by having students raise their (virtual) hand to speak, or by asking students to write in the chat window.
 Ask them to brainstorm strategies or words of encouragement that might help other students who are not feeling positive emotions.

 Alternatively, you can use Padlet instead of the chat box for this routine.
 Students create a post by typing their name in the title bar, uploading their emoji, and writing a brief reflection that explains their choice.